TikTok brand campaigns are huge for consumer brands right now. Below are seven TikTok campaign examples and ideas to inspire your own branded videos!

 The common thread between the best Instagram Story ideas, though?
 They feature influencers and creators!
 Influencers know best when it comes to engaging followers and showcasing products.

-And that’s why brands are turning to Instagram creators for more meaningful engagement.
+That’s why brands are turning to Instagram creators for more meaningful engagement.

 This article was first published in January 2018.
 It was last updated May 3, 2022.